gavin-hyl/cs38/cs38-set6-ghua.typ

 FOR i=1:n
   add(pairs, (a[i], i)) // store the score and index as a pair

-quickssort pairs by first element in descending order// sort by score ordering = []
+quicksort pairs by first element in descending order// sort by score ordering = []
 FOR i=1:n
   add(ordering, pairs[i][2]) // extract the indices from the sorted pairs